Backbase/variants/docs/USAGE.md

 See our [Custom Property documentation](CUSTOM_PROPERTY.md) for a better understanding and examples.

+#### Post Switch Script (iOS)

+Post Switch Script allows you to specify a script or command to run after switching variants.
+It can be provided globally and for each variant individually.

+For more information check [Using Post Switch Script](ios/POST_SWITCH_SCRIPT.md).

 #### Signing configuration

 Code signing for iOS apps can also be handled through `variants.yml` as long as Fastlane Match is used.